Jim Troumbly: Playing Style

 Troumbly played at 5’8” and about 150 pounds.
 Despite his relatively small size, Troumbly was a tough player and a solid all-around performer.
 He was known as an unselfish player with imaginative play-making skills He was noted for pinpoint passing accuracy and his clever, deft stickhandling.
 He was an “assist” man as his ability to set up teammates for goals was “legendary”.
 Most prominent was his ability to anticipate the play and be in the right position at the right time.
 A left-handed shot, Troumbly was known to pass up prime scoring opportunities to give another player a better chance to score.
 Troumbly was extremely strong on his skates and could handle rough play.
 Never a “dirty” player, he did know how to protect himself and was the object of a lot of attention from opposition defenders.
 Troumbly developed a unique shooting style called the “kick-shot” and was his specialty.
 At the time it was notorious in that it was a strong shot that had little control for placement, however, Troumbly was able to implement the shot to much success.
 The Kick-shot was later declared illegal by USA Hockey's predecessor.

 Coaching career

 While playing for the Taconite Hornets, Troumbly also found time to be a coach to the youth of Taconite and the Greenway Raiders youth program.
-He coached the Greenway Bantam “A” team from 1971-1979 and was named the “Coach of the Year” in 1973 for his services by MAHA.
+He coached the Greenway Bantam “A” team from 1971 to 1979 and was named the “Coach of the Year” in 1973 for his services by MAHA.
 In 1975, his team was the Minnesota State Runner-up.
 Over the years, he was a source of advice and Council for many who grew from the Greenway Hockey program who have gone to college, professional, and international competition.
 Troumbly often worked with long time Greenway High School Coach and Arena Manager Bob Gernander.
 Bob was quoted as saying Troumbly “was an excellent student of the game and demanded a ‘team-first’ effort as a captain, a teammate, and a coach”.